yannickjemmely/Mida/README.md

 </p>
 <br>

-A JavaScript/TypeScript framework to easily operate in financial markets.
+A JavaScript framework to easily operate in financial markets.

 Mida is designed to:
 - Trade financial assets such as stocks, forex, crypto or commodities;